-Ultimate Carrot Cake with Carrot Cake Jam Filling made with a luscious nut free carrot cake with pineapple, cream cheese frosting and the most amazing Carrot Cake Jam.
+Ultimate Carrot Cake with Carrot Cake Jam is a nut-free cake with pineapple, cream cheese frosting and the most amazing Carrot Cake Jam.

-Luscious (nut free) carrot cake made with pineapple and filled with homemade Carrot Cake Jam (this may be the best thing I’ve ever put on toast) and cream cheese frosting.
+Luscious (nut-free) carrot cake made with pineapple and filled with homemade Carrot Cake Jam (this may be the best thing you’ll ever put on toast) and cream cheese frosting.
 Instructions included for making extra layers too.
-This is the ultimate in carrot cakes and a perfect holiday dessert!
+This is the Ultimate Carrot Cake and a perfect holiday dessert!

 This recipe as written will make a double layer cake.
-I used three 10″ cake pans because I made a double recipe for my husband’s office.
-When making a single recipe you can fit it into two 8 or 9″ cake pans quite easily.
+You can use three 10 inch cake pans if you double the recipe for a larger crowd.
+When making a single recipe you can fit it into two 8 or 9 inch cake pans quite easily.

-I love my stand mixer but you really don’t need it for this cake recipe, save the extra wash and just use it for your frosting.
+A stand mixer is your best friend while baking, but you really don’t need it for this cake recipe, so save the extra wash and just use it for your frosting.
 Add to your pans and bake at 350 degrees for 30-35 minutes until the cake springs back when touched.
 Let the cakes cool completely.

 Yes applesauce can be used in place of the vegetable oil, but it will impact the texture of the cake.
 This is also true if you use half applesauce and half oil.
 The oil works to keep the crumb moist and tender and while applesauce does it to a degree, it will still create a drier cake.

 This cake requires a bit more attention with the frosting.
-Since we are adding a jam filling to the middle you want to be sure you don’t ooze the jam out of the sides of the cake.
-To do this I pipe a circle of frosting around the perimeter of the layer to hold in the jam.
+Since you are adding a jam filling to the middle you’ll want to be sure you don’t ooze the jam out of the sides of the cake.
+To do this, pipe a circle of frosting around the perimeter of the layer to hold in the jam.

 This means none of the jam comes spilling out of the sides of the cake.

-In the style of a German Chocolate Cake we actually use the last third of the Carrot Cake Jam to decorate the top of the cake too.
+In the style of a German Chocolate Cake, you’ll actually use the last third of the Carrot Cake Jam to decorate the top of the cake.
 It looks beautiful and festive too because the color of the jam is a gorgeous orange.

 - Add a cup of raisins to this carrot cake recipe for extra sweetness.
 For this cake I’d recommend golden raisins.